 If the stain or oxide has been mixed with a flux it can be painted on top of unfired glaze.
 This is known as the majolica technique.
 When the piece is fired, the stain and flux mixture will melt into the glaze.

 When using this technique, it is a good idea to use a white base glaze.
-The reason for this is that the oxides can interact with the oxides in colored glazes creating unwanted colors.
+This is because oxides can interact with the oxides in colored glazes, creating unwanted colors.

 Problems Encountered with Using Plain Oxides in Pottery